usnistgov/vrmlHouseOfImmersion/README.md

 Alan Sun (now at MIT).
 ```

-Organizations affiliations mentioned in the above comments are far out of date.
+Organizational affiliations mentioned in the above comments are far out of date.

 Other file format conversions of this file will be added.